Risks of DIY Plumbing Repairs

 Washington County and Portland Metro Inspection Process

-How DIY Plumbing Affects Your Home Insurance and Warranties
+How DIY Plumbing Affects Your Home Insurance and Appliance Warranties

-The financial risks of DIY plumbing don't stop at the repair bill.
-They extend into your insurance coverage, your appliance warranties, and even your ability to sell the home later.
+The financial risks of DIY plumbing repairs don't stop at the repair bill.
+They extend into your insurance coverage, your appliance warranties, and your ability to sell the home later.

 Insurance Claim Denials After Unlicensed Repairs